Design - Terms and Conditions

 5.2 (Payment) The Principal must pay the Supplier the Price for Services provided in accordance with the Contract.

-6.1 (Supplier representations) The Supplier represents that:
+6.1 (Obligations) The Supplier will:

-(a)(standard) the Supplier will perform the Services to the standard of skill, care and diligence expected of a skilled and competent professional engaged in the business of providing services or work similar to the Services; and
+(a) (standard) perform the Services to the standard of skill, care and diligence expected of a skilled and competent professional engaged in the business of providing services or work similar to the Services;

 6.2 (Claims) The Supplier shall not be liable upon any Claim by the Principal if a contractor carrying out the construction of the design fails to comply strictly with the Design Documents or any other instruction or qualification provided by the Supplier.